jedelman8/nxos-ansible/docs/nexus-module-docs.md

 ```

 #### Notes
+- Interface must be a Layer2 port already.
+If not, convert to L2 with nxos_interface module

 - When state=absent, if the switchport does not have a default config, it is set back to a default config from a vlan configuration perspective.
 This means, if state=absent, the resulting interface config will be an access port with vlan 1 configured as an access vlan even if the existing config is a trunk port.

 - Access and Native VLANs are required to exist on the switch before configuring them with this module